-The JDBC Connection and Transaction Model
+The JDBC connection and transaction model

-Session and transaction capabilities for SQL are handled through JDBC procedures, not by SQL commands.
+Session and transaction capabilities for SQL are handled through JDBC routines, not by SQL commands.

 JDBC defines a system session and transaction model for database access.
 A session is the duration of one connection to the database and is handled by a JDBC Connection object.